-To understand how the grade balance impacts pay we split the proportions of male and female employees into quartiles, which is the gender split when the hourly rate of pay is ordered from lowest to highest and then grouped into 4 equal quartiles
+To better understand how the grade balance impacts pay we split the proportions of male and female employees into quartiles, which is the gender split when the hourly rate of pay is ordered from lowest to highest and then grouped into 4 equal quartiles.

-The proportion of males and females in each pay quartile band is shown.
+The proportion of males and females in each pay quartile band is shown in the table below.
 There is a consistent proportional split of males and females across the "lower", "lower middle" and "upper middle" pay quartiles in Bield.
 The 'upper' pay quartile has a higher proportion of male employees than the other pay quartiles.